NASCRAG

-NASCRAG is the National Society of Crazed Gamers, a group of game-masters, writers, and artists who have been presenting a series of multi-round role-playing tournaments at the Gen Con game convention since 1980.
-From 1980 through 2010 the tournaments were Dungeons and Dragons, since 2011 they have been for the Pathfinder Roleplaying Game PFRPG.
+NASCRAG is the National Society of Crazed Gamers, a group of gamemasters, writers, and artists who have been presenting a series of multi-round role-playing tournaments at the Gen Con game convention since 1980.
+From 1980 through 2010 the tournaments were Dungeons & Dragons, since 2011 they have been for the Pathfinder Roleplaying Game (PFRPG).

 The NASCRAG tournament is one of the largest and the oldest independent role-playing competitions at Gen Con.
 It is a multi-round, single-elimination, team advancement tournament in which teams of six (this number has varied over the years) compete with other teams in a role-playing adventure.
 Teams are scored on role-playing and achieving personal and team goals.

 Organization

 NASCRAG is an independent gaming organization that consists of a core of 60 to 80 members.

 GenCon provides Nascrag with 20-30 complimentary GM badges every year and some judges simply pay their own way.